uptonking/note4yaoo/lib-saas-payloadcms-community.md

 - Versions
   - Automatically maintain a history of changes to any given collection document or global, including "diff" views and ways to restore to specific versions
 - Drafts
-  - Full system that supports draft / published documents.
+  - Full system that supports draft/published documents.
 - Autosave
   - Opt-in pattern for autosaving drafts of documents as they are edited, with control over manually publishing changes.